Pixels to Inches Converter — DPI/PPI with Print Size Presets

 Dots Per Inch / Pixels Per Inch

-The resolution density of the output device.
-Web screens use 72 DPI, modern screens use 96 DPI, standard printing uses 300 DPI, and large format printing often uses 150-200 DPI.
+The resolution density at which the image will be rendered on the output device.
+Web and screen displays traditionally use 72 DPI, modern screens use 96 DPI, and standard high-quality printing requires 300 DPI.
+Large format printing for posters and banners often uses 150 to 200 DPI since viewing distance is greater.

 Pixel Dimension